Galaxy growth by merging in the nearby universe: Method

 this is similar to equation (\ref{eq:drm}), but $\frac{\di N}{\di \Omega}$ is the two-dimensional number density of the random imaging catalog per solid angle.
 This factor $D_{s}R_{i}$ has dimensions of comoving area.

 this is similar to equation (\ref{eq:rrm}).
 This factor $R_sR_i$ has dimensions of comoving area.

-To compute the factors, we bin all the spectroscopic-imaging pairs according to the color and the stellar mass of the galaxies from the imaging sample which are estimated by the Grid Method, and the comoving projected separation $r_p$ of the pair where $r_p = r_k = 0.0143 \times 10^{k/5} \, \hMpc$ and $k$ is an integer $0 \le k \le 14$.
-As described above, the Grid Method and separations are computed for each pair using the redshift of the galaxy from the spectroscopic sample.
+In range of our interest $0.0149 < r_p < 11.9 \, \hMpc$, we bin the spectroscopic-imaging pairs counting by the comoving projected separation $r_p$ of the pair where $r_p = r_k = 0.0149 \times 10^{k/5} \, \hMpc$ and $k$ is an integer $0 \le k \le 14$.
+We have already discussed how to bin the spectroscopic sample $\setDDs$ and the imaging sample $\setDDi$ in Section \ref{data}.
 We have combined the 16 stellar mass bins into 4 to simplify the figures.
 Figures~\ref{fig:nwpredWITHred} through \ref{fig:nwpblueWITHblue} show the results of our measurements of $\rho_{i} \, w_{si}(r_p)$.

 The uncertainties on the results shown in these figures are estimated using jackknife resampling covariance matrix with 50 resampling samples (see Section \ref{Spectroscopic Subsample}), please note that all the error bars in our graphs only come from the jackknife resampling covariance matrix (there are some other errors like the error of the color and stellar mass estimated by the Grid Method, and so on).

-Note that the error bars for each subsample are smallest on kiloparsec scales and become larger for both the smaller and larger scales.
-On smaller scales this is due to shot noise: the smaller the separations, the fewer the pair counts.
-On scales larger than a few $\hMpc$, the errors grow in part because our method becomes more and more vulnerable to interlopers on larger scales where the clustering power is weaker and background subtraction is more noisy.
+On hundreds of kiloparsec scales, the error bars for each subsample are smallest.
+On smaller scales, the error bars become larger because of the `shot noise': the smaller the separations, the fewer the pair counts.
+On larger scales ($> 1 \, \hMpc$), the error bars become larger because there are more and more interlopers on larger scales which means that the background subtraction is more noisy.